Skip to main content

 Practical Details

 The Fuji Grill is at Beaverbrook Town House, Sloane Street, London SW1X 9PJ.
 Price range is ££££.
-Booking is rated hard , this is not a walk-in venue, and counter seats in particular should be secured well in advance.
+Booking is rated hard, this is not a walk-in venue, counter seats in particular should be secured well in advance.
 Request the counter specifically at the time of booking if omakase is your plan.
 For hotel options in the area, our London hotels guide covers the full range.
 For bars nearby, see our London bars guide.
 If you are planning a wider trip, our London experiences guide and London wineries guide are useful companions.
 For high-end dining beyond London, Waterside Inn in Bray, L'Enclume in Cartmel, Moor Hall in Aughton, Gidleigh Park in Chagford, Hand and Flowers in Marlow, and hide and fox in Saltwood are all worth considering depending on your itinerary.

-Quick reference: Beaverbrook Town House, Sloane St SW1X 9PJ | ££££ | Michelin Plate 2024 & 2025 | Booking: hard , reserve in advance and request the counter.
+Quick reference: Beaverbrook Town House, Sloane St SW1X 9PJ | ££££ | Michelin Plate 2024 & 2025 | Booking: hard, reserve in advance and request the counter.

 Compare The Fuji Grill